Dr Stephanie McWhinnie

 My areas of teaching are in natural resource, environmental and microeconomics.
-I have taught: Principles of Microeconomics; Consumers, Firms and Markets (Intermediate Micro); Resource and Environmental Economics; and Challenges Facing Economic Policy Makers.
-I have also supervised Honours, Masters of Applied Economics, and Masters of Economics students and a PhD student.
+I have taught: Principles of Microeconomics; Principles of Economics; Consumers, Firms and Markets (Intermediate Micro); Resource and Environmental Economics; and Challenges Facing Economic Policy Makers.
+I have also supervised Honours, Masters of Applied Economics, Masters of Economics, and PhD students.

 I generally teach Principles of Economics and Resource and Environmental Economics.
 All course related information is available on MyUni.